NetComposer/nksip/docs/TUTORIAL.md

 9> nksip_uac:register(client2, "sip:127.0.0.1", [{pass, "1234"}, make_contact]).
 {ok,400,[]}
 ```
-In the second case, it fails because the `From' field we are using for `client2' is
+In the second case, it fails because the _From_ field we are using for `client2` is
 using `sips` scheme, but the generated _Contact_ is using `sip`.
 We could generate
 a valid _Contact_ by hand, or simply tell NkSIP to contact the server using sips: